Early Childhood InterventionServices

 ECI calculates a family’s monthly maximum payment based on the family’s income and the size of the family.
 Families with more than one child enrolled in services will only pay one monthly payment.
 The monthly maximum payment will be $0 if the family’s adjusted income is at or below 100% of the Federal Poverty Level or if the family receives Medicaid.
 No family will be denied services due to inability to pay.

-If you have questions about Burke’s Early Childhood Intervention Services, please visit our Frequently Asked Questions for more information about how we can help, how to access our services and eligibility criteria.
-You can also call 936-634-4703 or toll-free (877) 205-3630 or visit our Facebook and Pinterest pages.
+If you have questions about Burke’s Early Childhood Intervention Services, please visit our Frequently Asked Questions for more information about how we can help, how to access our services, and eligibility criteria.
+You can also call 936-634-4703 or toll-free (877) 205-3630.